Pecneb/adventofcode2022/README.md

-# adventofcyber2022
-Advent of Cyber 2022
+# Advent of Code 2022